 Your physician might not ask you where you keep your tablets.
 Italian clinicians found that some patients having trouble normalizing their dose were storing their levothyroxine where it could be adversely affected by heat, light or moisture (Frontiers in Endocrinology, July 10, 2017).

 We offer many more details about treating thyroid disorders in our eGuide to Thyroid Hormones.
-Moreover, you may wish to listen to our recent interviews with Dr. Antonio Bianco and chiropractor Marianne Teitelbaum.
+Moreover, you may wish to listen to our interviews with Dr. Antonio Bianco and chiropractor Marianne Teitelbaum.
 It is Show 1196: What to Do If Thyroid Treatment Doesn’t Work for You.